Aiden2244/beatGenerator-4/README.txt

         into your "Downloads" folder (it should go there by default).

     2. In the "beatGenerator-4-master" folder, there will be a file called "Python Beat Generator" which will run the program if you click on it.
+If your Mac will not let you run the program due to security reasons, go to your Settings app and find the "Privacy and Security" button on the left hand side of the screen.
+After clicking, scroll down in the main window until you find the "Security" heading.
+It should show you a message stating "Python Beat Generator" could not be opened because it is from an unidentified developer."
+Click on "Open anyway" and enter in your password to run the app.

             NOTE: the program will not run unless the folder "beatGenerator-4-master" is within the "Downloads" folder on your system.